KedisPL/Reforged-Fabric-API/README.md

 # What is Reforged Fabric API?
-It's a core library, which adds features for mod developers to make forge mods easier.
+It's a core library, which adds features for mod developers to make forge mods easier and also to port Fabric mods to Forge easier.

 Example features:
 - Biome API - With that you can modify vanilla biomes or add new End or Nether biomes.